 I wanted to find out if she still had a normal blood oxygen when she exerted herself, and so with the help of a physiotherapist I sat her up in bed, had her stand up and grip onto a 4-wheeled walker, and took her on a little stroll out into the emergency back-ward hallway.
 She did surprisingly well.

 When she got back to her bed area, I sat her in a chair and chatted with her.
 The fast breathing had settled down, and she said she felt a bit better.
 “Nobody has ever talked to me about my breathing trouble before”, she said.
 “It seems strange to say, but I feel less worried about it now that I know nothing more can be done to improve it.
 And I didn’t understand that if I came into the hospital I might get worse instead of better.”

 I don’t blame the family doctor or the emergency room specialist.
 These two capable kindly people were working hard to get their jobs done well.
-The family physician was practicing evidence-based preventive care for his patients, and the emergency room doctor was trying to assure the safety of all the worried, sick, and injured people who came through the emergency room’s automatic sliding glass door.
+The family physician was practicing evidence-based preventive care for his patients, and the emergency room doctor was trying to assure the safety of all the worried, sick, and injured people who came to the hospital looking for help.